xavihart/PDM-Pure/README.md

-# PDM-Pure: Simple Purification in One Python File
+# PDM-Pure: Simple&Effective Purification in Single Python Script

 > PDM-Pure is from our paper: Pixel is a Barrier: Rethinking Adversarial-Based Protection for Diffusion-Based Generation [coming soon]